divio/divio-cloud-docs/reference/cp-permissions.rst

     - |check|

-.. [#f1] Access to a project is a prerequisite for this action.
+.. [#f1] Access to an application is a prerequisite for this action.